Position: Stop Preaching and Start Practising Data Frugality for Responsible Development of AI

 \subsection{Model Training}

 To estimate aggregate downstream model training, we first approximate the number of independent training runs performed on ImageNet-1K.
 We base this estimate on an analysis of all accepted ICLR papers from 2017 to 2022 retrieved via the OpenReview API.
 We focus on ICLR because, with the exception of 2016, all conference editions use OpenReview for peer review, providing consistent and comprehensive coverage over time.
 For each year, we estimate the fraction of ImageNet-mentioning papers that report training a model from random initialisation, as opposed to using ImageNet for fine-tuning, evaluation or as a reference.
-We then extrapolate this fraction to 2023–2025 using linear regression.
+We then extrapolate this fraction to 2023--2025 using linear regression.
 Assuming this fraction is representative beyond ICLR, we apply it to the broader literature by combining it with a keyword-based count of publications mentioning {\it imagenet} using dimensions.ai\footnote{https://app.dimensions.ai}.
-This procedure yields an estimated 46,179 training runs on ImageNet-1K between 2017 and 2025.
-The estimates neglect training prior to 2017, however, the usage during the ILSVRC involved a relatively small number of competing teams compared to the scale of subsequent academic use~\citep{russakovsky2015imagenet}.
+This procedure yields an estimated 46,179$\pm$1,154 training runs on ImageNet-1K between 2017 and 2025, where the uncertainty reflects the empirical error rate of 2.5\% from the LLM-based labelling (Appendix~\ref{app:imagenet}).
+The estimates neglect training prior to 2017, however, the usage during the ILSVRC involved a relatively small number of competing teams compared to the scale of subsequent academic use~\citep{russakovsky2015imagenet}. \looseness=-1

 We estimate the energy consumption of a single training run using a standard reference setup for ImageNet training\footnote{https://github.com/pytorch/examples/tree/main/imagenet}.
 Specifically, we consider training a ResNet-50 model on a single NVIDIA A100 GPU within a DGX A100 machine\footnote{https://docs.nvidia.com/dgx/dgxa100-user-guide} and adopt 300 epochs as a representative training regime~\citep{wightman2021resnet}.
 We measure energy consumption using Carbontracker\footnote{https://github.com/saintslab/carbontracker}~\citep{anthony2020carbontracker}.
-Under this setup, the average energy use is estimated at 0.394 KWh per training epoch.
+Under this setup, the average energy use is estimated at 0.394 kWh per training epoch.
 See Appendix~\ref{app:imagenet} for details. \looseness=-1